Joshc5/emoji-cipher-web-app/README.md

 python cipher_api.py
 ```

-The Flask backend server will typically start on `http://localhost:5000`.
+The Flask backend server will start on `http://localhost:5000`.
 Keep this terminal running.

 ### 2. Run the Frontend Server